noir-lang/noir/docs/docs/dev_docs/tutorials/testing.md

 #### Querying unencrypted logs

-We can query the RPC server for the unencrypted logs emitted in the block where our transaction is mined.
+We can query the PXE for the unencrypted logs emitted in the block where our transaction is mined.
 Note that logs need to be unrolled and formatted as strings for consumption.

 #include_code unencrypted-logs /yarn-project/end-to-end/src/guides/dapp_testing.test.ts typescript